apache/incubator-heron/website/content/snippets/heron-eco-api.md

 * [Java](../../../developers/java/eco-api)

-> Although this document focuses on the ECO API, both the [Streamlet API](../../../concepts/streamlet-api) and [topology API](../../../concepts/topologies) topologies you have built will can still be used with Heron
+> Although this document focuses on the ECO API, both the [Streamlet API](../../../concepts/streamlet-api) and [Topology API](../../../concepts/topologies) topologies you have built can still be used with Heron

 ## The Heron ECO API vs. The Streamlet and Topology APIs